Aims and Concepts

 Concepts are used to facilitate discussion and to develop your thinking skills.
 It is not enough to just know things, you need to be able to discuss and evaluate geographical themes using the key concepts.
 The concepts are much more explicit in this syllabus than the old one.
 There is a key concept written in each 'geographic inquiry', therefore it is vital to know what these concepts mean to decode what is expected of you.
 You will also be expected to use these words in your exam answers.

 Copy image one of the key concepts on to a piece of plain A4 paper.

-Write a definition of each concept in different areas of the page.
+Write a definition of each concept in different areas of the page using the link in the 'Useful Resources' box below the image.
 You could use colours.

-Click on the articles below and decide how the Geography concepts could be applied to them.
+You will first be divided into four teams before you are given an article to read.
+Click on the given article below and decide how the Geography concepts could be applied to them.

-For each key concept find a 'geography' article that illustrates it.
+For each key concept find a 'geography' news article that illustrates it.

 Write the heading of the article and a short summary (between 2 and 4 sentences) next to your definition of the specific key concept it relates to.

 Is there anything similar about the newspaper headings you have found?